Your options moving forward

-(v) Oppose the orders being made, the matter will then be set down for a final hearing so that the magistrate can decide the matter – you will then get an opportunity to explain why you oppose the orders (usually this will be done by way of a sworn affidavits and witness testimony);
+(v) Oppose the orders being made, the matter will then be set down for a final hearing so that the magistrate can decide the matter – you will then get an opportunity to explain why you oppose the orders (usually this will be done by way of a sworn affidavit and witness testimony).

-(vi) Provided you are not in breach of a temporary protection order, negotiate with the aggrieved to have the application be withdrawn and replaced with an undertaking (i.e. that you undertake to be of good behaviour and not commit an act of domestic violence); or
+(vi) Provided you are not in breach of a temporary protection order, negotiate with the aggrieved to have the application be withdrawn and replaced with an undertaking (i.e. that you undertake to be of good behaviour and not commit an act of domestic violence).

 (vii) Do nothing.